POM: Prescription only medicine

 In Ireland to HPRA Pharmacovigilance, Earlsfort Terrace, IRL-Dublin 2, Tel: +353 1 6764971, Fax: +353 1 6762517.
 Website: www.hpra.ie, E-mail: [email protected]

-In the United Kingdom via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
+In the United Kingdom via the Yellow Card Scheme.
+Website: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.

 Acute overdose could lead to hyperglycaemia.
 Long-term overdose could result in signs and symptoms of gigantism and/or acromegaly consistent with the known effects of excess growth hormone.